-In practice, as it is specified what the insurance cover in public-sector occupational pension schemes must include4, the underwriting risk is contained within these limits.
-There is also a general requirement to equalise premiums so customers cannot be charged individually5, except for the interest guarantee premium and capital management costs.
+In practice, as it is specified what the insurance cover in public-sector occupational pension schemes must include, the underwriting risk is contained within these limits.
+There is also a general requirement to equalise premiums so customers cannot be charged individually, except for the interest guarantee premium and capital management costs.

-Underwriting risk and the development of the market for relevant pension products are reported each year in a separate report from the Actuarial/Product department.
-Together with this report, the Board adopts an annual strategy for underwriting risk.
+Underwriting risk and the development of the market for relevant pension products are reported each year in a separate report from the Actuarial, Legal and Product department.
+The Board of Directors sets an annual strategy for underwriting risk and reinsurance.